 - d) Treatment of stock acquisition rights and corporate bonds with stock acquisition rights following the absorption-type split The Company's corporate bonds with share options will not be changed.
-The Company has not issued stock acquisition rights. - e) Common stock to be changed due to the absorption-type split There will be no change in common stock of the Company. - There will be no change in continion stock of the company. - F) Rights and obligations succeeded by the succeeding company The succeeding company will succeed the rights and obligations held w
+The Company has not issued stock acquisition rights. - e) Common stock to be changed due to the absorption-type split There will be no change in common stock of the Company. - f) Rights and obligations succeeded by the succeeding company